-So that we can effectively handle emergencies, we require that all new hardware installed match the existing base building hardware, i.e. same manufacturer, material and color, and that all locks be keyed to the building master, floor master and keying system.
-Keying of all locks should be done by the designated building contractor.
-See Exhibit A for hardware specifications and building contractor contact information.
+• So that we can effectively handle emergencies, we require that all new hardware installed match the existing base building hardware, i.e. same manufacturer, material and color, and that all locks be keyed to the building master, floor master and keying system.
+See Exhibit A for hardware specifications.